-When Tom was old enough to play with the boys, and had lost all his own cherry-stones, he used to creep into the bags of his playfellows and fill his pockets.
+In those days, children used to play at rolling cherry stones like marbles.
+When Tom was old enough to play with other boys, and had lost all his own cherry stones, he used to creep into the bags of his playfellows and fill his pockets.

-One day, however, as he was coming out of a bag of cherry-stones, where he had been stealing as usual, the owner of the bag spotted him: “Ah, ah! my little Tommy,” said the boy, “so I have caught you stealing my cherry-stones at last, and you shall be rewarded for your thievish tricks.”
-On saying this, he gave the bag such a hearty shake, that poor little Tom became so dizzy that he could hardly stand when eventually he was let out again.
+One day, however, as he was coming out of a bag of cherry stones, where he had been stealing as usual, the owner of the bag spotted him.
+“Ah, ah!
+My little Tommy,” said the boy, “I have caught you stealing my cherry stones at last, and you shall be punished for your thievish tricks.”
+On saying this, he gave the bag such a hearty shake that poor little Tom became so dizzy that he could hardly stand when he was eventually let out again.

-A short time afterwards his mother was making a batter-pudding, and Tom, being very anxious to see how it was made, climbed up to the edge of the bowl; but his foot slipped, and he plumped over head and ears into the batter – plop!
-And his mother, who did not notice this, stirred him into the pudding-mixture.
+A short time afterwards his mother was making a batter-pudding.
+Tom, being very anxious to see how it was made, climbed up to the edge of the bowl, but his foot slipped and he plumped over head and ears into the batter – plop!
+His mother, who did not notice this, stirred him into the pudding-mixture.

-“Where are you, Tommy, my dear Tommy?” said his mother.
+“Where are you?
+Tommy, my dear Tommy?”
+Said his mother.

-“Here, mother,” replied he, “in the red cow’s mouth.”
+“Here, mother,” replied Tom, “in the red cow’s mouth.”

-His mother began to cry and wring her hands; but the cow, surprised at the odd noise in her throat, opened her mouth and let Tom drop out.
+His mother began to cry and wring her hands, but the cow, surprised at the odd noise in her throat, opened her mouth and let Tom drop out.
 Fortunately his mother caught him in her apron as he was falling to the ground, or he would have been dreadfully hurt.

 King Arthur one day asked Tom about his parents, wishing to know if they were as small as he was, and whether they were well off.
-Tom told the King that his father and mother were as tall as anybody about the court, but rather poor.
+Tom told the king that his father and mother were as tall as anybody about the court, but rather poor.
 On hearing this, the king carried Tom to his treasury, and told him to take as much money as he could carry home to his parents, which made the little fellow caper with joy.
-Tom rushed to fetch his purse, which was made out of a water-bubble, and then returned to the treasury, where he found a silver threepenny coin to put into it.
+Tom rushed to fetch his purse, which was made out of a water bubble, and then returned to the treasury, where he found a silver threepenny coin to put into it.

 Our little hero had some difficulty in lifting the weight of his treasure, but he at last managed to pick up the purse, and he set out on his journey.
-In two days and two nights he reached his father’s house in safety with a huge silver-piece on his back.
+In two days and two nights he reached his father’s house in safety with a huge silver piece on his back.
 He was almost tired to death, when his mother ran out to meet him, and carried him into the house.

-But he soon returned to Court.
+Tom soon returned to Court.
 As Tom’s clothes had suffered much in the batter-pudding, and the inside of the fish, his majesty ordered him a new suit of clothes, and he mounted as a knight on a mouse.

 Of Butterfly’s wings his shirt was made,